BeBOP-OBON/0_protocol_collection_template/README.md

 - [Sequencing](https://github.com/BeBOP-OBON/0_protocol_collection_template/blob/main/protocol_template_sequencing.md)
 - [In-silico analysis](https://github.com/BeBOP-OBON/0_protocol_collection_template/blob/main/protocol_template_insilico_analysis.md)

-All protocol templates follow a similar structure: gGeneral metadata on top, followed by sections on background, personnel required, and equipment required.
+All protocol templates follow a similar structure: General metadata on top, followed by sections on background, personnel required, and equipment required.
 Next, you will find a section on the Standard Operating Procedure (SOP), which should be used to report on the exact steps taken as part of executing a protocol.
 In the template for insilico analysis, in place of the SOP, there is a Guide to the archived methodology and a section on Archive content.
 The templates conclude with References and Appendices.

 **To use the templates, and apply them to your own protocols, please fork this repository.** For guidance on how to fork a repository, please see [here](https://docs.github.com/en/get-started/quickstart/fork-a-repo)